BenoitFreslon/Vibration/README.md

 **iOS Only**

-* Pop vibration: weak boom (iPhone 6 minimum)
+* Pop vibration: weak boom (only available with the haptic engine: iPhone 6s minimum)

 `Vibration.VibratePop();`

-* Peek vibration: strong boom (iPhone 6 minimum)
+* Peek vibration: strong boom (only available with the haptic engine: iPhone 6s minimum)

 `Vibration.VibratePeek();`

-* Nope vibration: series of three weak booms (iPhone 6 minimum)
+* Nope vibration: series of three weak booms (only available with the haptic engine: iPhone 6s minimum)

 `Vibration.VibrateNope();`